ChrstphrHll/npc_gen/students/Braddeus Jacaranda.md

 ---
 # Braddeus Jacaranda
 ### Description
-- Halfling Paladin from Kordinia
+- Halfling Paladin from Verdain
 - 3rd year Diplomacy student in Fiesn
 - short wavy strawberry blond hair that's put up, Amber eyes, and Pale skin
 - Is Strong-willed and Pretentious, and has Appreciation as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes